skytreader/alexandria/readme.markdown

 # Dev Set-up

-Assuming you have a local mysql database `alexandria` accessbile by passwordless account `root`, create the relevant virtualenv and then,
+Assuming you have a local mysql server accessbile by passwordless account account `root`, create the relevant virtualenv and then,

     pip install -r requirements.txt
+    fab create_database
+    fab create_database:is_test=True
     python run.py

 To load the fixture data,